About Me - How I Got Started As A Software Engineer

 First Actual Programming Job (2007)

-Luckily the company had a position opening for an eProcurement programmer.
+Luckily, the company had a position opening for an eProcurement programmer.
 Bingo!
 I switched departments and finally got to put all my programming experience to good use.
-The company was after a new eCommerce website which would have portals for big contract customers to have their bespoke products listed, as well as a general retail website for the public to order, and APIs for things like cXML punchout.
-Working with two other developers.
-Around this time Microsoft.
-Net was introduced and after looking it over we decided that this was the right tool for the job.
+The company was after a new eCommerce website with portals for big contract customers to have their bespoke products listed, a general retail website for the public to order, and APIs for things like cXML punchout.
+I was working with two other developers.
+Around this time, Microsoft.
+Net was introduced, and after looking it over, we decided this was the right tool for the job.
 I took an intensive course to become a Microsoft Certified Professional and Microsoft Certified Application Developer.
 After that, I took the lead on the front-end development.
-The ASP.
-Net website used a 3-tier architecture approach (UI, business logic and data access) and used the IBM AS400 system, via an API, as the data source.
-Everything was a huge success and everyone was happy until 2011 when the company was bought out and departments closed.
-In late 2011 I was up for redundancy.
+The ASP.Net website used a 3-tier architecture approach (UI, business logic and data access).
+It used the IBM AS400 system via an API as the data source.
+Everything was a huge success, and everyone was happy until 2011, when a competitor bought out the company, and the IT and programming departments closed.
+In late 2011, I was up for redundancy.

 Freelancing and Own Company (2012)